Menu

 Owned By: Town of Marshfield

-This boat ramp provides access to the South River for both paddlers and motor boats.
-It is owned by the Town of Marshfield.
+The Marshfield Town Landing is a boat ramp that provides access to the South River for both paddlers and motor boats.
+Owned by the Town of Marshfield, it is located next to the Marshfield Yacht Club.
 Across the South River is Humarock, part of the town of Scituate.

 Tide Math: High tide at the Marshfield Town Landing is about 30 minutes after the Boston high tide.
 Set off from here to go clamming!